-Stamp duty can significantly add to the cost of your property, and how much you need to save for your deposit, but many people don't understand what it is, where the money goes and the exemptions they could be entitled to.
+Stamp duty can significantly add to the cost of your property and how much you need to save for your deposit, but many people don't understand what it is, where the money goes and the exemptions they could be entitled to.

 Blogger: Lachlan Walker, Place Advisory

 For many people, the cost of buying a property is overwhelming in its own right.
 From the initial deposit to the home loan, the amount of money to be paid can seem endless.

 Stamp duty can also be imposed on home loans, some insurance, and gifts.
-The transaction is charged with duty based on the greater of the market value of the property, or the price paid – including any GST; therefore the more expensive a property, the higher stamp duty rate that must be paid.
+The transaction is charged with duty based on the greater of the market value of the property, or the price paid, including any GST.
+Therefore, the more expensive a property, the higher stamp duty rate that must be paid.
 In real estate terms, stamp duty is always paid by the purchaser, and must be paid within 30 days of the property settlement.

 Use of tax payers’ money is always a touchy topic, and stamp duty is no different.
 Many have questioned its necessity and whether the money is being spent wisely.
-However, according to the Housing Industry Association, removing the stamp duty tax completely for all first home buyers would result in a loss of $712 million; money the State Government would be forced to recover elsewhere.
+However, according to the Housing Industry Association, removing the stamp duty tax completely for all first home buyers would result in a loss of $712 million—money that the State Government would be forced to recover elsewhere.

-As stamp duty is decided by the State Government, rather than the Australian Federal Government, rates vary from state to state.
+As stamp duty is decided by the State Government rather than the Australian Federal Government, rates vary from state to state.
 Working out the amount you have to pay can become confusing due to the different approaches by each state.
 Beyond that, there are concessions for first-time buyers, and varying rates if you’re buying land.

 For instance, the transfers of ownership to a spouse, as well as a change of tenure, do not require duty payment.
 A number of concessions also apply which have the potential to dramatically reduce the amount of stamp duty payable.
 Buyers purchasing a residence that they intend to occupy as their home, or purchasing a property intended to be their first home, may be eligible for the Home and First Home concessions respectively.
-Similarly, The First Home Vacant Land concession may apply if you are acquiring vacant land where you intent to build your first home.
+Similarly, the First Home Vacant Land concession may apply if you are acquiring vacant land where you intent to build your first home.

 If you are thinking about entering the property market, do not forget to factor this duty into your budget.
 If you work out how much needs to be paid from the offset, you could save yourself a lot of stress in the long run.